-FlowCERT should be mounted by drilling three holes suitable for size 8 screws (length to suit your application) and fixing the top screw in place.
-Hang the unit on this and fix the two remaining screws by removing the terminals access cover to access the pre-drilled holes.
+The FlowCERT should be mounted y drilling three holes suitable for size 8 screws (length to suit the application) and fixing the screw in place.
+Hang the unit on this and fix the two remaining screws by removing the terminal access cover to access the pre-drilled holes.

-The full dimensions of the enclosure are as shown below.
+The full dimensions of the enclosure are as shown below: